SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture

 \subsection{Total Lagrangian SPH Discretization}

 In this subsection, we present how the governing equations (i.e., momentum balance and phase-field of fracture) are discretized employing a total Lagrangian SPH approach.
-We begin by discretizing the deformation gradient for particle $\mathbf{i}$ as
+Throughout this section, subscripts $i$ and $j$ denote particle labels, while superscripts $k$ and $q$ denote Cartesian component indices.
+We begin by discretizing the deformation gradient for particle $i$ based on the standard TLSPH difference-form derivative operator as

 or in index notation as